 Wyndham Hotels is subject to risks relating to the geographic concentrations of areas in which Wyndham Hotels has hotel operations, which may result in the Company's results of operations being more sensitive to local and regional economic conditions and other factors, including competition, natural disasters and economic downturns, than Wyndham Hotels' results of operations would be, absent such geographic concentrations.
 Local and regional economic conditions and other factors may differ materially from prevailing conditions in other parts of the world.
-Florida is an area with concentrations of owned, managed and franchise operations.
-Approximately 10% of net revenues were generated from transactions in the state of Florida in 2016.
+As of December 31, 2017, there were no areas with significant concentrations of operations.